deanveloper/notezart/README.md

 A better music bot for better streamers.

 Will have the following features:
- - Disallow songs from certain artists
+ - Disallow certain songs, artists, or keywords
- - Disallow songs containing certain keywords (ie "minecraft parody")
+ - Web interface for viewing the song list
- - Web interface
+ - Web interface for listening to the queue

 Since I need to pay for hosting, I'll have a premium plan which will allow streamers to have configurable responses.